Nandaka/PixivUtil2/readme.txt

 	command to delete it.
       - If you are downloading using Download from List.txt (3), you can create ignore_list.txt to skip the member id.
+  Q6.
+The app doesn't download all the images!
+      - Check your pixiv website settings (refer to https://goo.gl/gQi09v), then delete the cookie value in config.ini and retry.
+      - Check the value of r18mode in config.ini.
+Setting it to True will only download R-18 images.

 B.Bugs/Source Code/Supports:
   Q1.
 Where I can report for bugs?